 If you know everything there is to know about tripods and you just want to see some recommendations, please surf on over to 10 Recommended Full-Size Tripods or the 12 Recommended Travel Tripods articles or head to the B&H Tripods and Support page.

 However, if you want to learn more about what makes up the modern tripod, and delve deeper into the different feature sets of these supports, keep reading.

 Almost all tripods can be broken down into basic components.
-In the diagram above, we have labeled the different parts of the tripod.
+In the diagram below, we have labeled the different parts of the tripod.
 Almost every part comes in different shapes, sizes, and materials.
 All the parts perform basically the same job, and the overall goal of the tripod is stability for your camera.

 Let’s take a closer look at every component, working from the top to the bottom (“from the head to the feet,” in tripod vernacular) and discuss the possible variations between types of tripods.

 There are several basic types of tripod heads.
 The primary purposes of the tripod head are to provide a way to attach your camera to the tripod, allow repositioning of the camera to frame the image you wish to capture, and then hold the camera steady while the photograph is taken.
 What follows is a rundown of tripod head options.

 The most traditional type of tripod head is the three-way or pan-and-tilt head.
 It is identified by the three control arms extending from the body of the head.
 They are used to adjust the position of the head one axis at a time—vertical, horizontal, and panning.
 Moving the head about one of the axes is accomplished by “loosening” one of the arms with a twist, repositioning the head, and then re-tightening the arm.

 The advantages of the three-way head are: precise movements about one axis and ease of use.
 The disadvantage is size—they are generally bulky due to the extending arms.
 This makes them somewhat unattractive for travel.